ZaEric/finalbirdproj/README.md

 Score - 0.1485

 ## Try 2.5 - Split dataset, new training method, brief attempt with tensorflow
 I split the training set into training / valid sets using torch random-split (80/20), then changed the training method to include an evaluation on the valid sets.
+I also added a dropout layer to the classifier layer.
 This training was successful, but the run failed because I changed the 'losses' datatype into a 2d array to hold both the train and val losses, but forgot to update the plot.

 At this point, I decided to make a new notebook to try out tensorflow instead of pytorch, because the provided functions just seemed cleaner and simpler.
-This basically failed and I gave up this approach, but I
+This basically failed and I gave up this approach, but I ended up with a new modified dataset that I downloaded and uploaded onto my main notebook (since keras had no built in random split).

+## Try 3 - Efficientnet but actually works
+While try 2.5 failed, the model still finished training and and I could see the accuracies in the log.
+It was pretty low, and I thought that I might've been underfitting the model, so I unfreezed the earlier layers and removed the dropout layer.
+I also increased the number of epochs to 20 (from 10), and this time the model performed much better.
+Score - 0.7995

+## Try 4 - New Model, DataLoader Shenanigans
+I decided to try efficientnetv2-s in hopes of increasing accuracy.
+It's at this point that I realized using random_split on the dataset from ImageFolder meant I was basically splitting the dataset after the augmentations, which meant my valid set was being augmented too.
+I decided to use the modified dataset, but ran into a runtime error of trying to resize an unresizable storage.
+I thought something was wrong with the dataset, so went back to using the given one and just applied the transformations after the split using a wrapper class, but that failed too.
+It turned out that I tried to cut corners and just use the transform_test for my valid set to since it had no other transformations, but the resize there didnt create a 224x224 image for my valid set.
+Score - 0.806

+## Try 5 - More epochs
+I switched epochs back to 10 earlier when trying efficientnetv2, increased to 20 again.
+Score - 0.8085

+## Try 6 - Overfitting issues, tuning model
+Added more augmentations, including vertical flip, color jittering and rotations.
+I added back in the dropout layer, but this ended up decreasing performance.
+Score - 0.8

+## Try 7 - Removing some augmentations, SGD optimizer
+I removed the random rotation augmentations, because it was leaving blank areas that I worried may impact training.
+I randomly clicked through some of the images in the set and noticed none were truly upsidedown (sometimes angled, but not upsidedown).
+So I lowered the probability of the vertical flip.
+I switched to an sgd optimizer instead of adam and set momentum to 0.9 to account for the dropout layer.
+Score - 0.832